 Swimming is allowed in most Clark County parks that have water access.

 Only one park, Salmon Creek Regional Park-Klineline Pond, has lifeguards.
 Lifeguards will be on duty at Klineline Pond daily, from July 1 through Labor Day.

 For an added level of safety, Klineline Pond has a life jacket loaner station for children and adults.

-Having certified lifeguards on duty reduces the inherent dangers with swimming, but park users are urged to follow basic water safety at all times.
+Having lifeguards on duty reduces the inherent dangers with swimming, but park users are urged to follow basic water safety at all times.